geekraj/MyIPacDemoApp/README.md

 # MyIPacDemoApp
 MyIPac Demo application

-Functionalities covered in this application
+Bellow are the Functionalities covered in this application
  1. Used android jetpack components
  2. Databinding
  3. View Binding